 (WRI/DIR: Robert Higgins, Patrick McGivney)

 Originally in cinemas 5th May 2023.
-Airing on RTÉ 25th October 2025.
+Airing on RTÉ on 25th October 2025.

-Cian is a young Gaelic footballer struggling to comes to terms with a career-ending injury after an attack on a night out.
+Cian is a young Gaelic footballer struggling to come to terms with a career-ending injury after an attack on a night out.
 He undertakes a search for his own identity in a small town where Gaelic football is a religion, and identity is defined by what you can do on the pitch.

 CAST: Éanna Hardwicke, Danielle Galligan, Lorcan Cranitch